The Orveyt forest

 The St. Peter’s Bridge is relatively rare: not many 19th century examples of iron lift bridges remain.

-It was operated by hand: the bridge keeper turns a wheel to pick it up, but due to the counterweights and the gearing he doesn’t have to exert much force.
+It was operated by hand: the bridge keeper turns a wheel to lift it up, but due to the counterweights and the gearing he doesn’t have to exert much force.

 The bridge has served more than a hundred years: when the canal was widened in the 1980s, the bridge was placed on this old canal arm.